scooter6386/academic-alan/content/authors/admin/_index.md

 - Visitors
 ---

 I have a background in Computer Science and Nursing and have worked previously in interventional cardiology and subsequently authored several medical text books on electrocardiogram (ECG) interpretation.
 I also have experience working as a software engineer/app developer in industry.
 I completed my PhD in Computer Science using eye-tracking and computational techniques to examine how practitioners interpret ECGs.
 Since then I have worked at the University of Manchester as a Data Scientist/Research Software Engineer before becoming a lecturer of Health Data Science in the Faculty of Biology Medicine and Health.
-My research interests include the application of technology to healthcare and health related mobile application interventions.
+My research interests include the application of technology to healthcare, how patients understand medical information and health related mobile application interventions.

 - British Computer Society (BCS) Professional member (MBCS)<br />
 - Fellow of the Royal Statistical Society<br />
 - Committee member University Research Ethics Committee (UREC)
+- Data Science Fellow AstraZeneca